BN (Hons) Children's Nursing

 - Have a personal tutor who will support and guide you in your personal and professional development.

-- Study a programme developed to meet the Nursing and Midwifery Council (NMC) (2018) Future Nurse standards.
+- Study a degree developed to meet the Nursing and Midwifery Council (NMC) (2018) Future Nurse standards.

 - Have opportunities for interprofessional learning enable collaborative working with a range of different health care professionals.